BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 </style>

-This post excerpt.
-It contains elements about the content of the posts

 Data-powered applications are the essence of the AI era, and the number of these apps is believed to increase for the decades to come.
 From search engines to recommendations systems, images and videos applications to text understanding applications, etc, data-apps have taken a huge place in the lives of many people.
 Teams (data scientists, software engineers and subject-matter experts) in charge of building these apps are usually eager to collect any type of data and use them for analysis, prediction models and sometimes sharing (for data science competitions purposes for example).
 However, breaches and data leakages have been documented in the past years and have shown the intensive data collection is not totally harmless to the end-users of these apps.

 Existing scientific litterature had proven differential privacy to be an effective way to ensure users's privacy in data collection and/or machine learning analysis.
 The technique has been pionneered by Cynthia Dwork since the early 2000's and has received a lot of attention in the community ever since.
 Some of the big players in AI ground (Apple, Google, Microsoft, Samsung) have productionize it to preserve users privacy.
 This technique can clearly help fill the trust gap between curators and users. **_Applying this idea, I will try to preserve users information in a database while building machine learning model._**